OPS-E2E-PPE/Advertising-docs/Advertising/bingads-13/guides/account-hierarchy-permissions.md

 - An agency builds a Bing Ads API application for their company to manage the campaigns of their advertising clients.
 The client of the agency owns the accounts, is billed directly by Microsoft for valid ad clicks, and may pay a fee to the agency.
 - A reseller builds a Bing Ads API application to manage the campaigns of their advertising clients, and is billed directly by Microsoft for valid live clicks.
 The advertiser does not sign up for Microsoft Advertising credentials, and may pay a fee to the reseller.

-Regardless of the business model, the initial signup and [user role](#user-roles) provisioning is more or less the same.
+Regardless of the business model, the initial sign up and [user role](#user-roles) provisioning is more or less the same.
 The sections below discuss additional steps needed to setup [agency](#agency-hierarchy) and [aggregator](#aggregator-hierarchy) hierarchies.

 ### <a name="agency-hierarchy"></a>Agency Hierarchy
 An agency builds a Bing Ads API application for their company to manage the campaigns of their advertising clients.
 Client links enable an agency to manage some or all aspects of an advertiser account.
 The client link request can limit the scope to individual client ad accounts or all accounts under the customer.